VickyKR37/techmatchwebsite/README.md

 **Page 10 – My Profile**

-This will contain all the information in Profile Page (pages 7 & 8) but will an edit button and the ability to edit.
+This will contain all the information in Profile Page (pages 7 & 8) but with an edit button and the ability to edit.